Return to Index

 - Antibiotic ointment or eye drops to prevent infection

 - Do not rub your eye.
 Rubbing may worsen the abrasion.

-- Moist compresses may help relieve the pain.
+- Use moist compresses to help relieve the pain.

-Wear safety glasses or protective goggles when participating in sports, yard work, construction, or other activities that could injure your eyes.
+Wear safety glasses or protective goggles when participating in sports, yard work, construction, or other activities that could cause injury.

 - This protective wear is especially important during work with high-velocity objects, such as hammering a nail or grinding metal.

-- Wash your hands before handling your contact lenses.
+- Always wash up before handling your contact lenses.
 Clean and wear contact lenses as directed.
-Never sleep in your contact lenses unless approved by your eye doctor.
+Never sleep in contact lenses unless approved by an eye doctor.

 - Try to flush it out with water.
-Splash the water so it drains toward the side of your head, not toward your nose and other eye.
+Splash the water so it drains out toward the side of your head.